open-telemetry/opentelemetry-specification/specification/api-metrics.md

 application and SDK implementors, and examples will be given below.

-The separation of API and SDK explains why the metric API does not have metric instrument explicitly tied to specific metric "exposition" types, such as "Histogram", "Summary", or "Last values" (also known, traditionally, as "Gauges").
-In the case of Histogram and Summary value types, both are appropriate outputs for Measure instruments, because Measure instruments are meant to used for recording individual measurements synchronously.
+The separation of API and SDK explains why the metric API does not have metric instruments that generate specific metric "exposition" values, for example "Histogram" and "Summary" values, which are different ways to expose a distribution of measurements.
+This API specifies the use of a Measure kind of instrument with `Record()` for recording individual measurements.
+The instruments are defined so that users and implementors understand what they mean, beacuse different SDKs will handle events differently.

-There is a common metric instrument known as a "Gauge" that is not included in this API, the term "Gauge" referring to an instrument, often mechanical, for reading the current (also "last") value of a measuring device (e.g., a speedometer on your car's dashboard).
+There is a common metric instrument known as a "Gauge" that is not included in this API, the term "Gauge" referring to an instrument, often mechanical, for reading the current "last" value of a measuring device (e.g., a speedometer on your car's dashboard).
 The problem with "Gauge" starts from the term itself, which is figurative in nature.
-Describing the instrument as a gauge implies how it will be used, but not its semantics.

-There are use-cases for traditional gauge instruments that fall into both Observer and Measure instrument use-cases under the semantics defined here, according to the intended use of number being reported.
-This will be discussed in detail after instruments have been introduced and the distinctions between them have been made clear.
+Using the word "gauge" suggests a behavior, that the instrument will be used to expose the last value, not a semantic definition.
+Uses of traditional gauge instruments translate into an Observer or the Measure instrument in this API.

+### Brief: Three kinds of instrument

-### Justification for three kinds of instrument
+Two of the three kinds of instrument have been introduced through examples above:

+1. Counter.
+Events contribute to a sum (i.e., a running total).
+The key property of Counter events is that they can be semantically combined without affecting their meaning.
+For example, two `Add(1)` events are semantically equivalent to one `Add(2)` event.
+2. Measure.
+Events are individual measurements.
+The key property of Measure events is that they correspond to real events, they cannot be semantically combined.

+The third kind of instrument is the Observer instrument, used for recording the current value from a measurement source.
+Each collection interval, Observer instruments contribute the current value for each distinct set of labels.
+When aggregating Observer instrument values across distinct label sets, the default implementation is to compute a sum of current values.

+Whereas Counter and Measure are both synchronous instruments, called by the program to report on itself, the Observer instrument is activated by the SDK through a callback, synchronized with collection.
+Two key properties of an Observer instrument are (1) that it allows the programmer to report a coherent set of values, (2) that it can lower collection cost by computing values on demand.

+### Interpretation

-We believe the three metric kinds Counter, Measure, and Observer form a sufficient basis for expressing nearly all metric data.
-But if the API and SDK are separated, and the SDK can handle metric events as it pleases, why not have just one kind of instrument?
-This section explains how the instruments are fundamentally different, despite all metric events having the same form (i.e., a timestamp, an instrument, a number, and a label set).
+We believe the three instrument kinds Counter, Measure, and Observer form a sufficient basis for expressing nearly all metric data.
+But if the API and SDK are separated, and the SDK can handle any metric event as it pleases, why not have just one kind of instrument?
+How are the instruments fundamentally different, despite all metric events having the same form (i.e., a timestamp, an instrument, a number, and a label set)?

-Establishing three kinds of instrument is important because it allows the SDK to provide good functionality, without external configuration, in most cases by default.

-Factors that come up:

-- is zero meaningful?  (i.e., sum important?)
-- are the number of measurements important? (is there an implied rate?)
-- is the measurement part of a current value set?
-- if so ^^^, is it natural to sum current values or average them.
-- (is it an interval or a ratio or a count)
-- is there a measurement "interval"?  is the numnber of measurements meaningful.

-Counter and Measure instruments offer synchronous APIs, .

-Programmers write and read these as `Add()` and `Record()` function calls , signifying the semantics and standard interpretation, and we believe these three methods are all that are needed.
+Establishing different kinds of instrument is important because in most cases it allows the SDK to provide default functionality without requiring alternative beahviors to be configured.
+The choice of instrument determines not only the meaning of the events but also the name of the function used to report data.
+The function names--`Add()` for Counter instruments, `Record()` for Measure instruments, and `Observe()` for Observer instruments--help convey and reinforce the semantics of the event.

+The standard implementation for the three instruments is defined as
+follows:

+1. Counter.
+Accumulate a total for each distinct label set.
+When aggregating distinct label sets for a Counter, combine using addition.
+Export as the computed sum.
+2. Measure.
+Compute summary statistics of the value distribution for each distinct label set.
+Which statistics are used is determined by the implementation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
+When aggregating distinct label sets for a Measure, report summary statistics of the combined value distribution.
+Exposition formats for Measure data vary widely by backend service.

+3. Observer.
+Current values are provided by the Observer callback at the end of each Metric collection period.
+When aggregating values _for the same label set_, combine using the more-recent value.
+When aggregating values _for different label sets_, combine using the sum.
+Export as label set, calculated value pairs.

+### Optional restrictions

-Nevertheless, it is common to apply restrictions on metric values, the inputs to `Add()`, `Set()`, and `Record()`, in order to refine their standard interpretation.
+It is common to apply restrictions on the input range of metric values passed to inputs `Add()`, `Record()`, and `Observe()`.

+@@@ HERE

 Generally, there is a question of whether the instrument can be used to compute a rate, because that is usually a desirable analysis.
 Each metric instrument offers an optional declaration, specifying restrictions on values input to the metric.
 For example, Measures are declared as non-negative by default, appropriate for reporting sizes and durations; a Measure option is provided to record positive or negative values, but it does not change the kind of instrument or the method name used, as the semantics are unchanged.

-### Metric instrument selection
+## Metric instrument selection

 To guide the user in selecting the right kind of metric for an application, we'll consider the following questions about the primary